nvpham12/Retail-Sales-Dashboard/README.md

 - Sales in the UK account for 80% of total sales and the number of foreign customers account for around 10% of total customers.
 - The business had 14 fewer customers in 2011 than in 2010.
 Sales also decreased by 220,000 British Pounds and the number of items purchased decreased by around 500,000 in 2011 from 2010.
 - Average unit price from foreign orders is 33% higher than domestic orders.
-- The sales per item ratio (sales / number of items sold) is 1.67 for UK based customers and 1.48 across all foreign customers.
+- The sales per item sold ratio  is 1.67 for UK based customers and 1.48 across all foreign customers.

 ## Recommendations
 - Check the number of wholesalers among 2010 customers and compare that the number of customers from 2011.
 If the store has lost customers, investigate why they churned, if they moved their purchases to a competitor, and what attracts them to that competitor.